Renters Insurance

 Find Cheap Renters Insurance Quotes in Your Area

 Filing a renters insurance claim can be simple if you are prepared.
-As a renter, you should know how to file a claim for different events, as well as keep inventory of all the things you own.
-We go into more detail below.
+Learn how to file a claim for different events and what you can do to help the process go smoothly.

 Filing a renters insurance claim

-• Once you are safe take notes of the damage.
-Take pictures too.
+Once you are safe, take notes and pictures of the damage.

-• Call your insurance company as soon as you can or submit a claim if you have the option
+- Call your insurance company as soon as you can, or submit a claim online or in the company’s app if you have the option.

 Property damage renters claim

-If you are covered, it is important you take careful records of what was damaged.
-The better idea you have of what was damaged, as well as its relative value, the easier your claims process will be.
-When the adjuster comes over the assess the damage, and if the case is clear, they could even write you a check on the spot.
-If something is unclear upon first inspection, they may take some more time to deliberate on how much you should be reimbursed.
+When the adjuster comes to assess the damage, if the case is clear, they might write you a check on the spot.
+If something is unclear upon first inspection, they may take some more time to deliberate how much you should be reimbursed.

 Property loss renters claim

 Property loss is when your belongings are stolen either outside or inside your home.
-This claim follows all of the steps above except here it is very important you obtain a copy of the police report to give to your insurer.
-Theft claims do not have the physical evidence of property damage claims so it is easier for adjusters to doubt the authenticity of your claim.
+In this case it is very important to obtain a copy of the police report and give it to your insurer.
+Theft claims do not have physical evidence like property damage claims, so it is easier for adjusters to doubt the authenticity of your claim.

 An official police report gives your claim legitimacy.
-Filing your claim as soon as possible is another way for your company to fully believe your case.
+Filing your claim as soon as possible is another way to show your credibility to your insurer.
 If there is any delay between when the crime happened and when you file your claim, that can cast doubt over the whole thing.

 Liability claim

-Someone filing a claim against your liability renters insurance because they were injured in their home is the most different type of the three claims.
-After the injury occurs, it is important to take notes of the damage, when it happened, how it happened, as well as noting who witnessed the accident.
+Someone filing a claim against your liability renters insurance because they were injured in your home is a bit different from property damage and property loss claims.
+After the injury occurs, it is important to take notes of when and how it happened and who witnessed the accident.

 If the injury happened in your home, the injured person will file a claim against your insurer.
-Your company will send over an adjuster who will become more like an investigator in this case.
+Your company will send over an adjuster, who will become more like an investigator in this case.
 The adjuster will get statements and evidence from people who witnessed the accident and form a report.
-If it is determined you are the cause of the accident, your insurance company will then try to reach a settlement with the person who filed the claim.
-Hopefully, the claimant accepts the settlement.
-If they do not, then they can then decide to file a lawsuit.
+If the adjuster determines that you are the cause of the accident, your insurance company will then try to reach a settlement with the person who filed the claim.
+Hopefully, the claimant will accept the settlement.
+If they do not, they can decide to file a lawsuit.

-Your insurance company will stick with your case however and provide a lawyer.
-They will still try to settle the matter out of court.
-If worst case the case still goes to court, all of the associated legal fees will be paid for.
+Your insurance company will stick with your case and provide a lawyer.
+They’ll also continue trying to settle the matter.
+If the case still goes to court, all of the associated legal fees will be covered by your insurance.
 If you lose the case in court, your liability insurance will pay for the settlement.

 Filing a renters claim without receipts

-You actually do not need to worry much about having meticulous records of your receipts for the things you own.
-Most renters do not have those records and the insurance companies understand it.
-Pictures are usually the best proof of what was damaged.
-Adjusters also have a good idea of the relative costs of certain items.
-They are also adept at detecting fraud, so if your case is legitimate, you shouldn't worry about them mistakenly thinking you're trying to defraud them.
+You don't need to worry about having meticulous records and receipts for the things you own.
+While receipts and pictures can be very helpful, most renters do not have those records, and the insurance companies understand.
+Pictures of the damage are usually the best proof, and adjusters have a good idea of what things cost.
+They are also adept at detecting fraud, but if your case is legitimate, you shouldn't worry about them mistakenly thinking you're trying to defraud them.

 What if your renters claim is denied?